Strapping: Paper

 Paper strap is used to strap paper products between industrial processes.
-This allows the bundle to be introduced into the process without the need to cut the straps, which can lead to the product falling apart prematurely.
+This allows the bundle to be introduced into the process without cutting the straps, which can lead to the product falling apart prematurely.

 Composite

 Composite strapping has polyester filaments embedded longitudinally down the length of the strap that provides the tensile strength.
 These polyester yarn fibers are embedded within a polypropylene coating.
-The polypropylene provides foam to the strap but also improves the non-slip characteristic when combined with the wire buckle.
-In the load securing industry it is often referred to as “synthetic steel”.
-It is very abrasion resistant and has the highest joint efficiency when used with a buckle.
+The polypropylene provides foam to the strap, but also improves the non-slip characteristic when combined with the wire buckle.
+In the load securing industry, composite is often referred to as "synthetic steel".
+It is very abrasion-resistant and has the highest joint efficiency when used with a buckle.
 Both advantages are not affected by climate.